canonical/zookeeper-operator/docs/content/explanation/ha.md

 : the full set of peer servers in a Apache ZooKeeper cluster

 Quorum
 : the minimum number of available servers required for a cluster to serve requests.
-By default, it is a simple majority (more than half) of all servers in the ensemble.
+By default, it is a simple majority (greater than half) of all servers in the ensemble.

-If Apache ZooKeeper cluster looses quorum (has less than a half of available servers), then it can't elect a new leader and effectively stops serving requests as it can't guarantee a consistent view of the system.
+If Apache ZooKeeper cluster looses quorum (has less than or equal to half of available servers), then it can't elect a new leader and effectively stops serving requests as it can't guarantee a consistent view of the system.

 For Apache ZooKeeper implementation details, see the [official documentation](https://zookeeper.apache.org/doc/r3.8.2/zookeeperOver.html).